Osage script

 The Osage script is a new script promulgated in 2006 and revised 2012–2014 for the Osage language.
 Because Latin orthographies were subject to interference from English conventions among Osage students who were more familiar with English than with Osage, in 2006 the director of the Osage Language Program, Herman Mongrain Lookout, decided to create a distinct script by modifying or fusing Latin letters.
 This Osage script has been in regular use on the Osage Nation ever since.

 In 2012, while in the process of submitting the script to Unicode, a more precise representation of the sounds of Osage was formulated, and by the following year had been adequately tested.
 In February 2014, a conference on standardizing the reforms was held by Lookout and the staff at the Osage Nation Language Department along with UCS expert Michael Everson.
-The result included the introduction of case, the abolition of two ligatures and the addition of several derived characters for sounds that varied between dialects.
+The result included the introduction of case, the abolition of two letters, and the creation of several more.

 The Osage script was included in Unicode version 9.0 in June 2016 in the Osage block.
+It featured on the 2023 USA quarter dollar commemorating Maria Tallchief.

 Letters

 Vowels

 The 2014 vowel letters are as follows:

 Long vowels are indicated with a macron, high tone by an acute accent, and a long vowel with high tone by a double acute accent: e.g. oral 𐒰̄ 𐓘̄ Ā ā, 𐒰́ 𐓘́ Á á, 𐒰̋ 𐓘̋ Ā́ ā́, nasal 𐒰̄͘ 𐓘̄͘ Ą̄ ą̄, 𐒰́͘ 𐓘́͘ Ą́ ą́, 𐒰̋͘ 𐓘̋͘ Ą̄́ ą̄́.

-It is not clear how Ə is used, as it is not phonemic in Osage.
+All vowel letters can take the nasal dot, but 𐒷 𐓟 and 𐓎 𐓶 almost never do (although 𐒷 𐓟 is nasalised in 𐒸 𐓠).
+All inflected forms are:

+Ə and Ə̨ are not phonemic, but unstressed allophones of A and Ą.